theshingstar030818/parse-push-plugin/README.md

 });

 //customEvt can be any string of your choosing, i.e., chat, system, upvote, etc.
+//Be sure to specify that string via the 'event' key in your JSON payload, e.g., to
+//specify a customEvt called 'chat', your JSON payload must have {event: 'chat'} as
+//part of it.
+//
 ParsePushPlugin.on('receivePN:chat', function(pn){
 	console.log('yo i can also use custom event to keep things like chat modularized');
 });